Logo

 But it took a while until the first serious hybrid development frameworks came to be, and they are still a niche.
 Most developers build apps for the web using web development tools, and apps for mobile using mobile development tools.

 And that’s pretty much it.
-Native apps are rendered in the user’s smartphone.
-Hybrid apps, as you’ll read in the next paragraph, rely on an additional web browser window, that is created in the background in order to put the app on your device.
+Native apps are rendered on the user’s smartphone.
+Hybrid apps, as you’ll read in the next paragraph, rely on an additional web browser window, that is created in the background to put the app on your device.
 You don’t see it, but it’s there.

 That carries several big advantages.
 When the app is rendered on your smartphone, it works faster, it’s more smooth.
 If it’s an app that is supposed to be used offline, then there’s really no other way than to use native mobile development tools.
 Otherwise, users won’t be able to use them if their internet goes awry, and that would go against the whole ‘offline’ thing.

 Native applications on a specific system all have a similar look and feel.
 You’ll notice that iOS apps and Android apps have several differences when it comes to interfaces and application flow.
-There are a lot of developers that only focus on one system, because it can be costly to create a separate app just to accommodate the other app ecosystem.
+There are a lot of coders, like android app developers in Poland or Ukraine that only focus on one system, because it can be costly to create a separate app just to accommodate the other app ecosystem.

 You’ve probably had that problem before, where a great app is only available for iOS, but you use an Android smartphone and can’t download it.